 This section gives you all the advice you need to start a food business.

-The Agency has produced guidance and a factsheet to help minimise the risk of Clostridium botulinum in vacuum and modified atmosphere packed chilled foods.
-The guidance is designed to assist small businesses and local authority environmental health officers assess the risks.
+Guidance and factsheet to help assess and minimise the risk of Clostridium botulinum in vacuum and modified atmosphere packed chilled foods.